srph/ajax-search-sample/README.md

 ## FAQ

-Q: **Why is ```index.php``` is a ```PHP``` file when it does not do anything ```PHP``` related?
+Q: **Why is ```index.php``` is a ```PHP``` file when it does not do anything ```PHP``` related?**

-Heroku seems to require index.php to detect the repository as a PHP repository, dear.
+[Heroku](https://heroku.com) *seems* to require ```index.php``` to detect the repository as a PHP repository.

 Q: **Where do I start?**

 You should start analyzing ```database.php``` before you hop on to ```index.php``.

-If you're really, really new to AJAX (or maybe as well as PHP and jQuery), I wouldn't recommend learning with this thing.
-You might want to check out [SitePoint](www.sitepoint.com)'s [**AJAX with jQuery**](www.sitepoint.com/ajax-jquery/) first.
+If you're really, really new to AJAX (or maybe as well as PHP and jQuery), Iwould certainly not recommend this *guide*.
+You might want to check out [SitePoint](www.sitepoint.com)'s [**AJAX with jQuery**](www.sitepoint.com/ajax-jquery/), or other guides first.

 Q: **Can I use MySQL?**

-Yes, you can always use any type of data storage (text file, array, whatever the fuck you want, MySQL, MSSQL), **really**.
+Yes, you can always use any type of data storage (text file, array, MySQL, MSSQL), **really**.
 Just that I found simple array of objects for an example to be enough.

 Q: **This AJAX thing seems to be tedious**

-This could be simplified.
+Mind you that my implementation does not show the Best Pratices™, and is open for improvements.

-On the other note: Not only the AJAX-processing thing is tedious, if your system expands to something big, you need to start using a front-end framework, my friend.
+On the other note: AJAX itself is very simple.
+But the other stuff that comes (loading elements, replacing old data with the freshly fetched data, etc...) is the tedious part.
+If your system expands to something big, you should start using a front-end framework.

 ## Acknowledgement